 - Support for Input variables

-You can sign up for the preview here.
-Once it's generally available, you will be able to to get started by accessing the Azure DevOps marketplace and searching for the Terraform task published by Microsoft.
+Once this extension is generally available, you will be able to to get started by accessing the Azure DevOps marketplace and searching for the Terraform task published by Microsoft.
 Select the “Get it Free” button at the top of the page, sign in with your Azure or GitHub credentials, and add it to your existing organization.
 From there, you’ll be able to utilize Terraform as a part of your Pipeline build or release jobs.

 » Learn more at Microsoft Ignite